-The results for the period are shown in the Income Statement on page 15.
+The results for the period are shown in the Income Statement on page 17.
 In line with the plan approved by the Board, the Company has the key aim of remaining financially sound and at the same time to best provide for the sport.
-As such the Company aims to achieve a small surplus each financial year to provide for contingency and reinvestment in the development and support of the sport.
-However, in any one year there may be insufficient membership income or additional exceptional events leading to expenses and/or investments in the sport resulting in a deficit being reported.
-Where appropriate the Company may utilise brought forward accumulated reserves from previous years.
+The Company has a strong balance sheet but the Board recognise the need to seek all possible means of achieving a small surplus each year to avoid the decreases in reserves seen in the previous two financial years.
+Increased challenges in this respect are faced in the current year given increased costs and anticipated lower interest and coaching receipts.
+In seeking to achieve savings the Board are extremely conscious of the need to preserve important initiatives.

-The Company had income of £651,467 (2023: £659,860) from 'General' activities which resulted in a deficit of £26,648 (2023: surplus £6,156).
-Included within general activities are non-cash depreciation charges of £9,279 (2023: £20,413).
-Therefore, before non-cash charges there is a cash deficit on general activities of £17,369 (2023: surplus £26,569).
+The Company had income of £664,397 (2024: £651,467) from 'General' activities which resulted in a deficit of £29,093 (2024: deficit £26,648).
+Included within general activities are non-cash depreciation charges of £9,189 (2024: £9,279).
+Therefore, before non-cash charges there is a cash deficit on general activities of £19,904 (2024: deficit £17,369).